EmilyMWright/Invoke-AtomicRedTeam-GUI/README.md

 - Use the **Test** drop down to select a specific test (default 'All')
 - Select an action from the drop down menu (for more details on the purpose of each action, peruse the [Invoke Atomic Red Team Wiki](https://github,com/redcanaryco/invoke-atomicredteam/wiki)).
 - If you selected a specific test, you can edit the default input values in the **Edit default inputs** data grid

+**WARNING**
+Executing atomic tests may leave your system in an undesirable state.
+You are responsible for understanding what a test does before executing.
+Ensure you have permission to test before you begin.
+It is recommended to set up a test machine for atomic test execution that is similar to the build in your environment.
+Be sure you have your collection/EDR solution in place, and that the endpoint is checking in and active.

 #### Creating Tests